nachsub/cs126-final-project/DEVELOPMENT.md

 Exception thrown at 0x0000000000000000 in cs126-final-project_debug.exe: 0xC0000005: Access violation executing location 0x0000000000000000.
 To fix this, I moved ball_image.load(filename) from the constructor to the setup method in ball.cpp, which fixed it.

+While adding ofxHttp and its dependecies through project generator, I had no errors, but needed to run as admin.